A weak transport approach to the Schr\"odinger-Bass bridge: Abstract

 We study the Schrödinger--Bass problem\footnotemark[1], a one-parameter family of semimartingale optimal transport problems indexed by $\beta>0$, whose limiting regimes interpolate between the classical Schrödinger bridge, the Brenier--Strassen problem, and, after rescaling, the martingale Benamou--Brenier (Bass) problem.

-Our first main result is a static formulation.
 For each $\beta>0$, we prove that the dynamic Schrödinger--Bass problem is equivalent to a static weak optimal transport (WOT) problem with explicit cost $C_{\mathrm{SB}}^\beta$.
-This yields primal and dual attainment, as well as a structural characterization of the optimal semimartingales, through the general WOT framework.
-The cost $C_{\mathrm{SB}}^\beta$ is constructed via an infimal convolution and deconvolution of the Schrödinger cost with the Wasserstein distance.
+This yields primal and dual attainment, as well as a structural characterization of the optimal semimartingales.
+The cost $C_{\mathrm{SB}}^\beta$ is constructed via infimal convolution and deconvolution of the Schrödinger cost with the Wasserstein distance.
 In a broader setting, we show that such infimal convolutions preserve the WOT structure and inherit continuity, coercivity, and stability of both values and optimizers with respect to the marginals.

-Building on this formulation, we propose a Sinkhorn-type algorithm for numerical computation.
-We establish monotone improvement of the dual objective and, under suitable integrability assumptions on the marginals, convergence of the iteration to the unique optimizer.
-We then study the asymptotic regimes $\beta\uparrow\infty$ and $\beta\downarrow0$.
-We prove that the costs $C_{\mathrm{SB}}^\beta$ converge pointwise to the Schrödinger cost and, after natural rescaling, to the Brenier--Strassen and Bass costs.
-The associated values and optimal solutions are shown to converge to those of the corresponding limiting problems.
+Building on this formulation, we propose a dual ascent algorithm for numerical computation.
+We establish monotone improvement of the dual objective and convergence of the iteration to the unique optimizer under suitable integrability assumptions.